HFXLegion/HighDigitSAMs-Ultimate-Compilation/README.md

 #### Any radio command guidance with SARH?
 I tried to make a software hack through the ARH guidance method, but failed due to incorrect operation of track radars with ARH missiles in DCS.

+#### Why I can't lock target via radar menu playing SA-22 (Pantsir-SM)?
+Unfortunately, in DCS the AI's ability to lead multiple missiles eliminates the ability to lock targets via the radar menu (for some unknown reason)